Noelia

-Noelia Lorenzo (Née Noelia Lorenzo Monge; born August 31, 1979) mostly known as Noelia, is a Puerto Rican pop singer who rose to fame in 1999.
+Noelia Lorenzo (née Monge; born August 31, 1979) mostly known as Noelia, is a Puerto Rican and Mexican singer, songwriter and entrepreneur who rose to fame in 1999.

 Her self-titled debut album was certified as a RIAA gold album in the United States.
-During her career she has had ten Latin Billboard Top 40 hits and Five Top 40 Billboard Dance/Club Play Songs.
-She is a Latin Billboard Award Winner.
+During her career, she has had 10 Latin Billboard top 40 hits and five top 40 Billboard Dance/Club Play Songs chart hits.
+She is a Latin Billboard Award winner.

 Musical career

 Noelia started working on her first full-length album in 1998.
 The self-titled album was released in 1999, making her debut at the Madison Square Garden.
 The album produced the hit single "Tú", written by Estéfano.
 The album was certified gold in the U.S.

 In 2000 she released her second album, Golpeando Fuerte.
 Her third album, Natural, released in 2003 featured another hit song, "Clávame Tu Amor", which peaked at No. 5 on Billboard Hot Latin Tracks.
 The album also featured songwriting contributions from Latin Producer Kike Santander and Jose Gaviria.

-In 2004, she released her fourth studio album titled Melao, which was a fusion of pop with reggaeton.
+In 2004, she released her fourth studio album, titled Melao, which was a fusion of pop with reggaeton.
 The album was produced by reggaeton producer, DJ Eric, and features Yamil sharing lead vocals with Noelia.
 They also co-wrote most of the songs of the album.

 In 2006, she returned to her musical roots with the album 40 Grados, produced by Adrián Posse.
 The album featured the single "Como Duele", which was nominated by Billboard as Pop Song of the Year.
 The song was also chosen as the theme for the Mexican telenovela Barrera de Amor and peaked at No. 8 on Billboard Hot Latin Songs.

 In 2007, she released her sixth full-length album titled Volverte a Ver.

 She then worked on two albums, her first English single for the European market was titled "Caribbean Queen".
 It was released in May 2009 mostly in Italy.
 The song is a cover version of Billy Ocean's hit song of 1984 with added lyrics by Noelia.

 In mid-2011 Noelia broke a record for Hispanic online audience in the U.S. with her online concert produced by Hispanic Media Giant Univision.
 "In Studio" with Noelia on Univision.com attracted more than 3.5 million viewers.

 In 2012 Noelia released the single "Kiss Me".
 On April 2 it appeared in the Billboard Charts both in the Dance and Latin Hot Track categories.

 On June 15, 2013, Noelia launched her "Mind Blown" Tour at the House of Blues on Sunset in West Hollywood California.
 In October 2013 she released the "Mind Blown" music video, which reached more than 1 million views combined in less than 15 days.